How To Build a World-Class Free Trial Landing Page

 Chargify's Free Trial Landing Page

-• Including a written testimonial from the co-founder and COO of Sendspark.
+• Written testimonial from the co-founder and COO of Sendspark

 • A bullet list of reasons explains how you benefit from Chargify services.

-• Chargify doesn’t offer a single-use login option, unlike other SaaS companies.
+• Chargify didn’t offer a single-use login option, unlike other SaaS companies.

-• A chat icon is in the bottom left corner.
-You can chat with a representative during office hours or send their team a message.
+• A chat icon was in the bottom left corner.
+You can chat with a representative during office hours or message their team.

 Musicians, authors, podcasts, and coaches use ConvertKit.
 It may be the element of mystery that entices creatives to sign up and try CovertKit for free.
 How exactly does CovertKit serve you?